Purple Sunset: Plot

 At many points both Yang and Nadja were tempted to kill Akiyoko, but eventually saved her life from drowning in a quagmire.
 That night, Yang encounters another flashback; being forced by the Japanese to dump the bodies of dead Chinese civilians into the river.
 One victim makes an effort to signal Yang that he is still alive, when Yang conveys this information to the Japanese captors, they forcefully place the victim into a sack and proceed to burn him alive.
 Delighted by this sadistic endeavour, they then tie a bundle of live grenades to the sack and dump him into the river.
 A traumatized Yang looks on with pain and anguish.

 By the third day, the three make it out of the forest alive.
 To the north lies flat, open grassland that stretches on forever.
 When crossing the plains, they witness a dogfight occur between a Japanese Mitsubishi Zero and another plane.
 The Japanese fighter starts emitting a trail of black smoke and crashes into the field behind them.
 Akiyoko is reminded of her childhood sweetheart Onishi, who was conscripted as a fighter pilot by the Japanese air force, and in a sudden urge of desperation, runs towards the downed plane.
 Worried, Yang follows her.
 The wreckage soon is engulfed in flames, and the fire catches on to the surrounding grass.
 The fire starts spreading and rages towards them.
 Knowing that they are unable to outrun the spread of the flames, Akiyoko saves the lives of Yang and Nadja by telling them to stay low to the ground on a burnt patch of grass.

 After the fire is over, Yang realizes that Akiyoko is capable of speaking Chinese.
 He frees her by cutting the rope binding her hands.
-Yang and Nadja later learn about Akiyoko's background: she moved to China when she was four years old, and grew up in Mt.
-Grand Xingan.
-Her father was the owner of a lumber farm.
+Yang and Nadja later learn about Akiyoko's background: she moved to China with her family as settlers in Manchuria when she was four years old, and grew up in at Greater Khingan.
+Her father was an owner of a lumber farm.
 When the Japanese conscripted her father to the front line, he instructed her to flee with her sister to the seaside where they would cross the sea to the Japanese mainland.
 However, having been dispersed among the refugees, they became lost and ended up in the hideout where they encountered Shakov.